-After putting thoughtful time into planning the perfect kitchen counter, the last thing you want is for that to go to waste.
+After putting thoughtful time into planning the perfect kitchen counter, the last thing you want is for it to go to waste.
 Kitchen counters have many functions, from food prep for an amazing dinner to being a decorative piece in your kitchen.
 So often, however, counters end up being a magnet for mail, school papers, knick-knacks and other items we don’t know what to do with.
-You can have the perfect countertop, but it can quickly turn into an eyesore with endless clutter.

 There is an easy way to solve this problem.
 Decorate your countertop for function and create space for the things you love, while finding storage solutions for the items that don’t belong.
 If you want to love your kitchen again, these kitchen counter decorating ideas will help.

 If you need help along the way, feel free to connect with kitchen contractors near you!

 Before clearing your counter, take a step back.
 What do you see the area looking like?
 Is there a particular color scheme or theme you’d like to follow?
 Is there an existing decorative element already in your kitchen, like a pattern or finish, that you’d like to match?
 Here are a few popular kitchen themes:

 - Farmhouse decor themes work well with lighter colors and woods, with elements that look more rustic.

 - Industrial theme kitchens incorporate dark wood and metal, keeping an open feel throughout the kitchen.

 - Whimiscal and vintage themed kitchens will include many mix and match patterns, from floral to stripes, featuring decorative elements like tea cups and mason jars.